EA31337/EA31337-classes/README.md

       delete alli;
     }

-### `IndicatorData` class

-The purpose of `IndicatorData` class is to store indicator data.
-It is basically alternative implementation of `Indicator` class.

-For more details, please read: [Class to hold indicator values](https://github.com/EA31337/EA31337-classes/issues/23).

-For implementation example, check [`tests/IndicatorDataTest.mq4`](tests/IndicatorDataTest.mq4).

 ### `Profiler` class

 The purpose of `Profiler` class is to profile functions by measuring its time of execution.